 …What would it feel like to be pregnant, give birth, breastfeed?

 It’s worth thinking long and hard about how strong this feeling will be for you.
-Mild wondering is one thing; burning desire to know is another.
+Mild wondering is one thing; a burning desire to know is another.

 Adoption May Not Be the Answer